entigolabs/platform-apis/docs/docs/guides/create-a-repository.md

 By default, `metadata.name` is used as the repository external name and no path (prefix) is used.

-Repository name and path can be overridden using `spec.name` and `spec.path` fields and generated as follows:
+Repository name and path can be overridden using `spec.name` and `spec.path` fields

+Repository name is generated as follows:

 `<aws-account>.dkr.ecr.<aws-region>.amazonaws.com/<spec.name>`